 Research Techniques in History of Art (10 credits)

 The module examines different research techniques and strategies relevant to history or art themes and topics.
 Students define their own research areas for the assessments, which can relate for example to other Level I modules, or to their plans for their Level H History of Art Long or Short Dissertation.

-Art History in the Field: European Study Trip
+Art History in the Field: Overseas Study Trip (10 credits)

 Art, Architecture and Design in fin-de-Siécle Vienna

 Impressionism and After: Art and Society in Late Nineteenth-Century France

 Renaissance Art in Italy and the Netherlands c.1400-60

 Power, Society, Politics: Religious Art in Northern Europe c.
 1400-1600